davidmz/apng-canvas/README.md

 * [APNG.parseURL](API.md#user-content-apngparseurlurl-string)
 * [APNG.animateContext](API.md#user-content-apnganimatecontexturl-string-canvasrenderingcontext2d-context)

-All methods work asynchronously and return the ES6 *Promise* object.
+Most methods work asynchronously and return the ES6 *Promise* object.
 Most browsers have [built-in support](http://caniuse.com/#feat=promises) for it.
 For others browsers, library uses [polifill](https://github.com/jakearchibald/es6-promise) (included in the library).
 If you have not worked before with Promises, then you should read the [review paper](http://www.html5rocks.com/en/tutorials/es6/promises/) about this technology.
 The method description includes values of the Promise result in cases where it is *fulfilled* or *rejected*.